-Both forward and backward 60-days 60-day trajectories used in this study start at from the space-time coordinates of the in-situ observations collected on board of the Geophysica and are calculated with the Geophysica aircraft.
-These trajectories are computed using the trajectory module of the Chemical Lagrangian Model of the Stratosphere (CLaMS) (McKenna et al., 2002), driven by the ERA5 horizontal wind velocities (Hersbach et al., 2020) and the diabatic heating rates (Ploeger et al., 2010) with.
-The meteorological data used for the calculations have the highest available spatial (resolution of 0.3×0.3 degree; (137 model levels) and temporal (a temporal resolution of 1 hour) resolution of the meteorological data (Hoffmann et al., 2019).
+- Both forward and backward 60-day trajectories used in this study start from the space-time coordinates of the in-situ observations collected on board the Geophysica aircraft.
+These trajectories are computed using the trajectory module of the Chemical Lagrangian Model of the Stratosphere (CLaMS) (McKenna et al., 2002), driven by the ERA5 horizontal wind velocities (Hersbach et al., 2020) and diabatic heating rates (Ploeger et al., 2010).
+The meteorological data used for the calculations have the highest available spatial resolution of 0.3×0.3 degree (137 model levels) and a temporal resolution of 1 hour - 165 (Hoffmann et al., 2019).

 The merged back-and-forward trajectories, with a maximum duration of 120 days, are utilized to determine the Lagrangian dry point (LDP).
 Unlike in previous studies such as Ueyama et al. (2020) or Legras and Bucci (2020), the back-trajectories do not terminate at convective events.
-The vertical distance to the CPT cold point tropopause (CPT) is defined as the geometric distance between the Geophysica flight track and the temperature minimum in the ERA5 temperature profiles, which are interpolated to the Geophysica flight trackwhile the LDP is found.
-The LDP is identified as the minimum saturation mixing ratio over ice, calculated from the ERA5 temperature and pressure data (Sonntag, 1994), interpolated along the forward trajectories starting at from the flight track.
+The vertical distance to the cold point tropopause (CPT) is defined as the geometric distance between the Geophysica flight track and the temperature minimum in the ERA5 temperature profiles, which are trajectories starting from the flight track.

+170 interpolated to the Geophysica flight track.
+The LDP is identified as the minimum saturation mixing ratio over ice, calculated from the ERA5 temperature and pressure data (Sonntag, 1994), interpolated along the forward and merged back-and-forward